oscthe/old_github/readings.md

 ---

 <p>
-This page contains books and papers I've read and applied something from, i.e. creating a post based on some idea I gathered from it.
+This page contains books and papers I've read, perhaps applied something from, and recommend to others!
 </p>

 ### Books

 ### Papers

-### Articles
+### Blogs